 Declining your Flu Vaccination

 If you wish to decline your flu vaccination this year please contact the surgery as soon as possible to inform us, so that we can update your record.

-For further guidance on the Flu Vaccination Please click HERE
+For further information about the Flu Vaccination - Please click HERE